billzajac/windupairships-hugo/content/posts/my-gender-faq.md

 ---
 title: "My Gender FAQ"
 date: 2020-10-10T07:36:25-07:00
-draft: false
+description: My thoughts and experience on my gender
+menu: main

 ---

 {{< figure src="/media/transgender.png" class="fr" >}}

 I have gender dysphoria and as a result my gender is fairly unique, a difference that isn't immediately obvious.
 In fact, I believe it's likely that each of us has a more unique gender than we understand, but I'll get into that in the final section.

 I enjoy sharing and discussing my gender and am glad to talk to anyone about it, although I'd prefer if you read some of this first.

-Writing helps me organize my thoughts and it's nice to try to get it all down in one place.
+{{< table_of_contents >}}

 ## Why did I come out?